econnet/econ/motivation.rst

   - waste time gathering information about the company they hold a few shares of or
   - delegate to `bullshit-jobs`_ in `managed`_ `funds`_.

-- Majority `stock`_ holders or direct owners get too rich.
+- Majority `stock`_ holders or direct owners have too much control and get too rich.

 The money of the super rich is lost, because accepting it would further increase inequality.